+Canadian born, Dutch cellist Pamela Smits has received wide acclaim for her phenomenal command of technique and expression, and for her distinctive musical presence and charisma.
+"Smits’s technical wizardry is nothing short of amazing, but it’s secured in service to an equally instinctive musicality”. -Jerry Dubins, American Fanfare Magazine.
 She enjoys a varied career, which combines appearances as a cello soloist, chamber musician and educator.
 Her extensive repertoire reflects her broad musical interests and encompasses works from the Baroque and Romantic periods to contemporary music.

 Pamela Smits has toured extensively throughout Europe and elsewhere, performing in the United States, South America, the Antilles, Costa Rica, Hong Kong, Israel, and Finland.
 She gave recitals in the Concertgebouw in Amsterdam, the Mozarteum in Salzburg, the Meistersaal in Berlin and at the Edinburgh Festival in Scotland.
 As a soloist she has appeared with orchestras on both sides of the Atlantic, performing cello concertos by C.Ph.E.
-Bach, Beethoven's Triple Concerto, Boccherini B-flat major, Händel for 2 cellos, Haydn D major, Hans Kox, Schumann, Tchaikovsky’s Rococo Variations, and Vivaldi for violin and cello.
+Bach, Beethoven's Triple Concerto, Boccherini B-flat major, Gulda, Händel for 2 cellos, Haydn C major and D major, Hans Kox, Schumann, Tchaikovsky’s Rococo Variations, and Vivaldi for violin and cello.

-"The Sonata, dedicated to her, fits her like a glove: musical extremes that demand great technical skill..
-The soulful playing of Smits inexorably impresses that despair upon the listener...The last movement provides ample scope to Smits’ intuitive almost improvising way of playing.”
-Haarlems Dagblad, the Netherlands.
+The Sonata, dedicated to her, fits her like a glove: musical extremes that demand great technical skill..
+The soulful playing of Smits inexorably impresses that despair upon the listener...The last movement provides ample scope to Smits’ intuitive almost improvising way of playing. -Haarlems Dagblad, the Netherlands.

 She has appeared on many radio- and television broadcasts at home and abroad.
 She performed during a live radio broadcast of the Dutch National Radio in a special homage concert at the Philharmonie in Haarlem to commemorate the 80th birthday of the Dutch composer Hans Kox, and several times in live broadcasts from the Spiegelzaal of the Concertgebouw in Amsterdam.

-Having taught since the age of 16, serving as a teaching assistant to Jiří Prchal at the Stedelijk Conservatory Leeuwarden for three years, she takes s special interest in teaching.
-In 2008 she taught a masterclass as a demonstration via a high speed internet connection in collaboration with Internet2, INHolland and the New World Symphony in Miami Beach.
-She has given masterclasses in Germany, the United States and the Netherlands, for venues such as at Duke University, Newark Academy in New York, the NRC Café in Amsterdam, the Akademie für Tonkunst in Darmstadt.
-For 4 seasons she was the cello and chambermusic teacher of and international summer course at the Landesmusikakademie Hessen in Schlitz (Germany).
-She frequently gets asked to give coachings to cello sections of orchestra's such as the Netherlands Youth Stringorchestra, the Britten Youth Stringorchestra and the Sweelinck orchestra, and also teaches privately in Amsterdam.
+Having taught since the age of 16, serving as a teaching assistant to Jiří Prchal at the Stedelijk Conservatory Leeuwarden for three years, she takes a special interest in teaching.
+In 2008 she gave a masterclass via a -at the time pioneering- high speed internet connection in collaboration with Internet2, InHolland and the New World Symphony in Miami Beach, which was viewed at universities all over the world.
+She has given masterclasses in Germany, the United States and the Netherlands, for venues such as at Duke University, Newark Academy in New York, the NRC Café in Amsterdam and the Akademie für Tonkunst in Darmstadt.
+For 4 seasons (2012-2015) she was the cello and chambermusic teacher of and international summer course at the Landesmusikakademie Hessen in Schlitz (Germany).
+She was also active as a cello teacher in a project for underprivileged children in Miami Beach in 1997.
+Ms. Smits frequently gets asked to give coachings to cello sections of orchestra's such as the Netherlands Youth Stringorchestra, Sweelinck Orchestra, the Britten Youth Stringorchestra, and also teaches chamber music and cello privately in Amsterdam.

 From 1994 to 1997, Ms. Smits was principal cellist of the New World Symphony in Miami, directed by Michael Tilson Thomas.
 She was awarded an honorary prize for her performance during the National Postbank Sweelinck Cello Competition in 1992 in Amsterdam (NL), and won the Indiana University Cello Competition in 1993 in Bloomington, Indiana (USA).